-Lobaton's homer came off Dodgers left-hander Rich Hill, who had begun the game strong with seven strikeouts through three scoreless innings.
-Hill's curveball kept the Nationals' offense off-balance and the sold-out crowd of 43,826 quiet until it erupted with Lobaton's blast.
+Lobaton's homer came off Dodgers left-hander Rich Hill, who had began the game strong with seven strikeouts through three scoreless innings.
+Hill's curveball kept the Nationals' offense off-balanced and the sold-out crowd of 43,826 quiet until they erupted with Lobaton's blast.

 The Dodgers had their scoring opportunities, but left the bases loaded with one out three separate times and stranded 12 runners overall.
 Corey Seager hit a solo homer in the first inning for the second consecutive game and Josh Reddick had a run-scoring single in the third, but the Dodgers could not take advantage against right-hander Tanner Roark, who allowed two runs in an erratic 4 1/3 innings.

 "We had Roark on the ropes and I think it was through five innings, we left 11 guys on base," said Dodgers manager Dave Roberts.
 "It was just one big hit.
 We stressed him, and we had an opportunity to really put him away early."

 Redemption for Lobaton: For a moment Lobaton seemed as though he might be the goat of Sunday's game during the early innings, spoiling a Nationals' scoring chance in the second inning by bouncing into a 1-2-3 double play and failed to make a tag after Bryce Harper's throw from right field beat Justin Turner to the plate in the third.